juanisimioli/wasap_fe/README.md

 It's important to note that the current version lacks the proxy pattern, a feature I will be working on in January 2024.
 Once implemented, this enhancement will enable continuous updates and new features, including the highly anticipated ability for users to seamlessly send money to contacts directly within the application.
 Join me in shaping the next era of decentralized communication!

-dApp for educational & learning purposes
+This dApp is developed for educational & learning purposes.

 <br/>

-**Note**: Please be aware that actual version 11.6.1 of MetaMask has reported bugs.
-For optimal performance, we strongly recommend using MetaMask version 11.5.2.
-Instructions on how to install this version can be found [here](https://support.metamask.io/hc/en-us/articles/360016336611-Revert-back-to-earlier-version-or-add-custom-build-to-Chrome).

 ## dApp